stuartbowyer/teaching.bowyer.github.io/SDSAI/Required_Changes.md

 # 3 / ML Foundations and Data Prep
 *   Too much material
 *   Data standardisation/normalisation is hard to justify without having seen how a basic model works
+*   In exercise 3.1 - clarify what is meant by variation/variability